ShivaniKhatri96/dog-library/README.md

 ### Responsive Design

 > This project is done with responsive design in mind.
 It adapts to different screen sizes.
-> Below you can see example for mobile, tablet and large screens.
+> Below you can see example for small, mobile and large screens.
 >
 ![mobile](./public/readmeAssets/mobile.png)
 ![tablet](./public/readmeAssets/tablet.png)